ssv445/This-domain-is-for-sale/README.md

 # This-domain-is-for-sale
-A simple and small webpage to put your domains on sale
+A simple and small webpage to put your domains on sale, example: [jpayplans.com](https://jpayplans.com/)

 ## Customizing Domain List